zainsiddiqui/Predicting-House-Prices-using-Machine-Learning/README.md

 Project Web Application is also developed with help of flask <a href = "https://github.com/RizwanMunawar/Python-Web-App-Flask-ML-Model">Link</a>

 Also application is deployed on heroku as well <a href = "https://housespricepredictions.herokuapp.com/">Link</a>

+<b> Future Updates </b>

+You can use deep learning model on dataset to check and cross verfiy your result and accuracy can be increased as well.